-At 31.12.2021 equity amounts to CZK 647,995 ths.
+At 31.12.2022 equity amounts to CZK 795,269 ths.
+(2021: 647,995 ths).
 The financial situation indicates the improvement and year to year strengthening of the financial position of the Group.

-Management reviewed if the application of the going concern assumption was justified at the preparation of the 2021 financial statements of the Company.
-In this review the management also took into consideration the existing financial performance and operational cash flows of the Group over the first quarter of year 2022.
+Management reviewed if the application of the going concern assumption was justified at the preparation of the 2022 financial statements of the company.
+In this review management also took into consideration the existing financial performance and operational cash flows of the group over year 2023.
+The management went through the risk areas described in the Management board's report and Notes to the consolidated financial statements.
+The potential risks were tested through Group cash-flow and other financial indicators.